imrehg/littleGoal/ReadMe.md

 Get notified of game results as they happen with a littleBits setup connected to the Internet.

+Full writeup is on [Instructables][instructables]

+[instructables]: http://www.instructables.com/id/littleGoal-World-Cup-Match-Notifier/ "LittleGoal: World Cup Match Notifier"

+## Ingredients

+Parts needed:

+* a few littleBits modules:
+ * 1 x Arduino module
+ * 2 x servo module
+ * 1 x lights module
+ * 1 x power + wall plug
+ * optional: buzzer module, wire modules, fork module for connection
+* Computer connected to the network
+* mechanical setup for the flags

+## Usage

+The detailed setup is in the Instructables link above.
+Short version:

+* Flash the Arduino code to the Arduino at Heart module
+* Connect the servos to the team0/team1 pins (home/away)
+* Connect the lights module to the sign pin
+* Install node modules for the littleGoal server, copy `config.json.example` to `config.json`
+* Get a Kimonolabs API key, find your match ID on the [Unofficial World Cup API][wcapi], add these to the `config.json`
+* Run the server with `npm start`

+[wcapi]: https://www.kimonolabs.com/worldcup/explorer "The (un)official World Cup API"

 ## License

 The MIT License (MIT)